callumevans/das-blog/content/posts/WIP.md

 and to what extent should tests involve mocking.

 - TDD one possibility
+= 'Unit' sort of sounds like it's measuring a unit of code so it's understandable to see why people interpret it that way
 - Mocking is big with TDD depending on who you ask
 - TDD defines behaviours
 - What is behaviour when testing an API?